AbhinandanD/PhD_defense/README.md

 # PhD_defense

-Hi welcome to the information page of Abhinandan Devaprasad's PhD defence.
+Hello world! welcome to the information page of Abhinandan Devaprasad's PhD defence.

 The defence will take place on Wednesday June 29th, 2022 at 12:15 Hrs.